 When we pave with a hard surface like tarmac or concrete or, to a slightly lesser extent paving slabs, surface water from rain doesn’t soak in, and it just runs right off and into the drains.
-This causes them to overflow, as we’ve seen in person and on the map.
+This causes them to overflow, as we’ve seen in person, and on the maps above.

 Water runoff from paving is 55%, with only 15% infiltration into the ground.
 (When paving covers 75% of an area)

-Water runoff from plants and grass is just 20% with 42% infiltration into the ground.
-And 8% more rain is evaporated back into the air. ( (When they covers 80%- 90% of an area)
+Water runoff from plants and grass is just 20%, with 42% infiltration into the ground.
+And 8% more rain is evaporated back into the air.
+(When they cover 80%- 90% of an area)

 Quite a big difference!